pikesley/tildagon-emf-cave/README.md

 ```

 Wait while it pushes the code to the badge, then `ctrl-d`, the badge will reboot and you should see a new app called `EMF Cave`.

+## Tune the game

+There's loads of things you can tweak in [conf.yaml](conf.yaml), with lots of comments.
+Be careful though, it's easy to make the game completely unplayable